Mischback/buster/README.md

 _buster_ will hash the file's content and append the hash to the filename, providing a manifest file to match the orginal filename to the new one.

+## Out of Maintanence

+_buster_ is **out of maintenance** until further notice.

+There will be no additional features, and **no bugfixes**.
+If you're interested in taking over this project, you may use GitHub to get in touch (e.g. by posting an issue in this repository).

 ## Installation

 Just install _buster_ from **npm**: